Life Lines

 Why would I use this process?

-The fact is that babies requires more oxygen than children and adults.
+The fact is that babies require more oxygen than children and adults.
 This means they will incur brain damage at a faster rate.
-As Paediatric first aiders we must think about our actions and why we do these drills.
-The harsh reality is that if we fail to clear the babies airways in the first 60 seconds the baby is in trouble.
-These procedures are know to clear the airways and save lives.
+As Paediatric first aiders, we must think about our actions and why we do these drills.
+The harsh reality is that if we fail to clear the baby's airways in the first 60 seconds, the baby is in trouble.
+These procedures are known to clear the airways and save lives.
 When on your own you must try to remove the object through back slaps and chest thrust, once you get to your 3rd set, without clearing the airways the baby is clinically dead, However as the body goes limp the object obstructing the airways may loosen, CPR can be used to push air past the object with compression's used to force the object up.
-Should the object dislodge, simply role the child onto their side and use your small fingertip to scrape the object out.
+Should the object dislodge, simply roll the child onto their side and use your small fingertip to scrape the object out.

 Choking Assessment 4